My baby was eight weeks old when a health nurse noticed his flat spot.

-But now he’s a healthy, round-headed seven-year-old thanks to early detection, positioning exercises, a friendly physiotherapist and a remoulding helmet.
+But now he’s a healthy, round-headed eight-year-old thanks to early detection, positioning exercises, a friendly physiotherapist and a remoulding helmet.

 At the time it felt like forever — especially the eight weeks he spent wearing the helmet 23 hours a day.
 But now, apart from a few photos, we barely remember it!

 Flat head syndrome – also called plagiocephaly – affects one in 10 babies but it’s easy to prevent and treat if you start early.
 Here are some tips ….